What Are the Rules to Using Color in Stage Lighting?

 Jun 21, 2023

-Colour Theory 101 for Stage Lighting
+Color Theory 101 for Stage Lighting

 For example, when you point a blue light at a red surface, it makes the surface look black!
 Why doesn’t the surface look blue?

-Additive Colour Theory – RGB Lighting
+Additive Color Theory – RGB Lighting

-The first method of colouring light is the additive theory and method which presents itself primarily in RGB LED lighting.
+The first method of coloring light is the additive theory and method which presents itself primarily in RGB LED lighting.
 LED’s can also include an amber and/or white LED along side of the RGB to give you some more options and flexibility.

-Subtractive Colour Theory – CMY Lighting
+Subtractive Color Theory – CMY Lighting

 Using the colors in CMY mixing when subtracting from white light gets better results than using Red, Green and Blue to subtract, and allows you to mix better deep colors.